Esselen language: Historical background

-French explorer Jean La Perouse, who visited Monterey in 1786, reported:
+French explorer Lapérouse, who visited Monterey in 1786, reported:

 Esselen may have been the first Californian language to become extinct.
 Although it was spoken by many of the early converts at Mission Carmel, its use rapidly declined during the Hispanic period.
 Very little information on the vocabulary and grammar of Esselen was preserved.
 About 350 words and phrases and a few complete sentences have been preserved in literature, including a short bilingual catechism (for a summary see Mithun 1999:411–413 and Golla 2011:114).
 By the beginning of the 20th century the only data on Esselen that investigators such as Kroeber and Harrington could collect were a few words remembered by speakers of other Indian languages in the area.

 Classification

 H. W. Henshaw thought that Esselen represented a monotypic linguistic family.
 Others, such as Shaul (2019), have assigned the language to the proposed Hokan family.
-While it is likely that much of Dixon & Kroeber's Hokan-Penutian model will stand the test of time, the subject matter is both complex and poorly understood, and is thus subject to revision.

 Shaul (2019) also notes that Esselen has had extensive contact with the Chumashan languages, with Esselen and Chumashan sharing many common lexical items.